 SAFEGUARDING CHILDREN, DIGITAL SAFEGUARDING AND ANTI-BULLYING INFORMATION

-Our school Safeguarding, Child Protection and Prevent Policy can be found in the Policies section under the 'School Information' tab or by clicking here.
+Our school Safeguarding, Child Protection and Prevent Policy can be found in the Policies section or using this link.
+Safeguarding Policy

 This page will provide parents and carers with information and materials regarding bullying and e-safety to help them safeguard their children.
 Materials may include suitable websites, films and animation and downloadable materials.

-If you are worried about a child, please speak to the Designated Safeguarding Leads, Mr Earnshaw, Mrs Rowland or Mr Muscatelli or alternatively contact The Bridge Partnership on 0161 603 4500 from 8.30am to 4.30pm or 0161 794 8888 outside of these hours.
+If you are worried about a child, please speak to the Designated Safeguarding Leads, Mr Earnshaw, Mrs Rowland or Miss Taylor or alternatively contact The Bridge Partnership on 0161 603 4500 from 8.30am to 4.30pm or 0161 794 8888 outside of these hours.